Daria-Navrotska/New_York_City_Bike_2022/README.md

 ### **Project Workflow**
 #### **1. Project Planning**
 - Formulated analytical questions to guide dashboard development:
 - Which stations attract the highest ridership in the city?
 - During which months is trip activity at its peak?
 Does the weather influence travel patterns?
 - What are the most common station-to-station routes?
 - How evenly are stations spread across the network?
 - Designed a visualization plan pairing each question with an appropriate chart or map.

 #### **2. Data Sourcing and Preparation**
-- Downloaded City Bike 2022 trip data and sourced daily weather data from NOAA’s API.
+- Downloaded Citi Bike 2022 trip data and sourced daily weather data from NOAA’s API.
 - Used **list comprehension** and **generators** to efficiently read and combine multiple monthly CSV files.
 - Cleaned datasets, standardized date formats, and merged the trip and weather data for combined analysis.